Day 04 of 12 Day Roadtrip Iceland Hoefn Seydisfjoerdur

 RouteXpert René Plücken (MRA Master)

-This is day 4 of a 12 day Road Trip on Iceland.
-Driving in Iceland is a great experience whether you travel by car or as described in this review by motorcycle.
+Driving in Iceland is a great experience, whether you travel by car or, as described in this review, by motorcycle.

-These routes are based on information about Iceland that you can find on the Internet, especially from the Guide to Iceland, where you can find a wealth of information to prepare you well for your trip.
-The material on this site has been compiled with great care, the link can be found in the review of the first route in this series.
+These itineraries are based on information about Iceland found online, particularly from the Guide to Iceland, where you'll find a wealth of information to help you prepare for your trip.
+The material on this site has been compiled with great care; the link can be found in the review of the first itinerary in this series.

-You drive through landscapes that are varied and beautiful, you see glacier tongues, volcanic mountains, geothermal areas with active geysers, lava fields, craters, forests, waterfalls and incredibly rugged stretches of coast.
+You will drive through landscapes that are varied and beautiful, you will see glacier tongues, volcanic mountains, geothermal areas with active geysers, lava fields, craters, forests, waterfalls and incredibly rugged stretches of coastline.

-Due to the Icelandic climate, this trip can only be made in the summer.
+Due to the Icelandic climate, this trip can only be done in summer.

 Animation